huggingface/diffusers/docs/source/en/api/pipelines/wuerstchen.md

 ).images
 ```

 For explanation purposes, we can also initialize the two main pipelines of Würstchen individually.
 Würstchen consists of 3 stages: Stage C, Stage B, Stage A. They all have different jobs and work only together.
 When generating text-conditional images, Stage C will first generate the latents in a very compressed latent space.
 This is what happens in the `prior_pipeline`.
 Afterwards, the generated latents will be passed to Stage B, which decompresses the latents into a bigger latent space of a VQGAN.
 These latents can then be decoded by Stage A, which is a VQGAN, into the pixel-space.
 Stage B & Stage A are both encapsulated in the `decoder_pipeline`.
-For more details, take a look the [paper](https://huggingface.co/papers/2306.00637).
+For more details, take a look at the [paper](https://huggingface.co/papers/2306.00637).

 ```python
 import torch